How to Create a Smooth Scroll in CSS

 How to Implement Smooth Scroll in CSS?

-In this section, we’ll see how to incorporate smooth scroll in CSS into your website.
+In this section, we’ll see how to incorporate smooth scroll in CSS in a website.
 From creating the basic HTML structure to using the scroll-behavior property in CSS, each major step will be clearly explained for easy understanding.

 To achieve this, you’ll need the following: